ufs-community/uwtools/docs/sections/user_guide/cli/tools/fs.rst

 Examples
 ^^^^^^^^

+**Local-filesystem and HTTP Sources**

-Given a config containing a mapping from local-filesystem destination paths to source paths
+Given a config containing a mapping from local-filesystem destination paths to source paths:

 .. literalinclude:: fs/copy.yaml
    :language: yaml